mishamosher/pwa-easy/README.md

 ## Various

 * A personal web page of mine made with **PWA Easy** is running [here](https://mishamosher.com/).
-* The size of the base PWA, bundled, is a bit less than 3 MiB.
+* The size of the base PWA, bundled, is a bit more than 2 MiB.
 This includes the OpenMoji font.

 ## Libraries and frameworks used (kudos to 'em!)